Supervised Care All Day Long!

 Yes.
 We require reservations because we limit the number of dogs in our playgroups.
 We divide the dogs up into different playgroups, allowing them to be in a group that fits their play style.
 For example, on a typical day, we may have a group of young, big dogs with lots of energy.
 We may have another group of dogs that are small, spunky.
 We may even have a group of mellow dogs that prefer to relax and get more human attention.
 If you plan on bringing your dog for daycare on a regular basis, we can set them up with a standing reservation, so you will not have to make reservations.
 However, if you cannot make one of your standing reservation days, you MUST cancel at least 24 hours in advance (the cut-off is noon the previous day) you will be charged.

 What do I need to bring on my dog's first day?

 We love meeting new dogs and setting them up for a successful first day of daycare.
 In order to set your dog up for success, please bring your vet paperwork (if you have not already faxed it or emailed it to us), along with your dog, on a leash, and, if you would like, a snack for naptime—plan on handing us the paperwork and the dog and being on your way.
 Don't make a scene out of it, as that will only make your dog nervous.
 The quicker you can be on your way, the better for your dog!

 Who will be watching my dog?

-Because we are a locally owned and operated business with the owners on site, you will always know who your are giving your dog to.
-And, because we are on the smaller size, we know all of the dogs personally, and can give you a full report of their day, including who they played with, if they ate their lunch, and even if they had a normal stool.
+Because we are a locally owned and operated business with the owners on-site, you will always know who you are giving your dog to.
+And, because we are on the smaller size, we know all of the dogs personally and can give you a full report of their day, including who they played with, if they ate their lunch, and even if they had a normal stool.

 What happens if there is an emergency with my dog?